SimonFinney/offset/content/questions.md

   - title: Public WiFi Shopper?
     description: 'When on public wifi, like at a coffee shop or airport, have you ever made an online purchase?'
     feedback: |
-      Public wifi networks are often unencrypted, meaning anyone in range can see what you're doing online.
+      Public wifi networks are often unencrypted, meaning anyone in range could see what you're doing online.
 Stick to private wifi for purchases and banking.
     answers:
       - 'Yes'
       - 'No'